 With very few exceptions, all companies and organisations that are liable for Corporation Tax must file an online Company Tax Return.
 They must file their accounts and computations in a set format, Inline Extensible Business Reporting Language (iXBRL).

 Overseas companies resident in the UK, or not resident in the UK but carrying on a trade here, must also complete their Company Tax Return online and file accounts and computations in iXBRL.

 Companies that are part of a group must file their individual company accounts in iXBRL format.
-Parent companies my chose, or in certain circumstance are required, to file consolidated accounts.
+Parent companies may choose, or in certain circumstances are required, to file consolidated accounts.
 Where they do, these must also be in iXBRL format.

 Some charities and unincorporated organisations also have to file a Company Tax Return.
 You can get help to decide whether your charity or organisation is liable to Corporation Tax and must file a Company Tax Return by following the links below.

 In very limited circumstances you may not have to file a Company Tax Return online and HMRC may accept a paper return instead.
 These include:

 If you think any of these circumstances apply to you, you must contact your Corporation Tax office.

 To file an accurate Company Tax Return you must have adequate business and accounting records.
 You will need to have these to hand when you file your return online.
 You will also need to have your full statutory company accounts prepared when you complete your return and understand accounting periods for Corporation Tax.